GEP-713: Metaresources and Policy Attachment¶

 color: blue

-The targets of a metaresource must be interpreted within a given semantics that is proper to the metaresource kind.
-Sometimes the declared targets define the direct scope of application of the metaresource.
-Inversily, depending on the metaresource kind, the targets can also represent indirections to the actual scope of application of the metaresource.
+The targets of a policy must be interpreted within a given semantics that is proper to the policy kind.
+Sometimes the declared targets define the direct scope of application of the policy.
+Inversely, depending on the policy kind, the targets can also represent indirections to the actual scope of application of the policy.

-Two different metaresource kinds that allow targeting resources of the same given kind X may have very different semantics.
-This happens not only because the purpose of the two metaresource kinds differ, but also because the scopes induced by specifying instances of X as targets differ, with consequences to the entire mechanics of calculating and applying the augmented behavior in each case.
+Two different policy kinds that support targeting the same kind X may have very different semantics.
+This is not only because the policy kinds' purposes differ, but also because the scopes induced by specifying instances of X as targets differ, with consequences to the entire mechanics of calculating and applying the augmented behavior in each case.

 Typically, the relationships between direct and indirect target kinds are organized in a hierarchy of nested contexts.